HenkUyttenhove/waveshare_modbus/README.md

 ![alt text](https://github.com/HenkUyttenhove/waveshare_modbus/blob/main/routerofbridge.png)

-Very confusing setting but here, you will see that the gateway can be bridge or gateway.
-In the bridg mode, the wifi AP will become a hotspot with access to your network.
+Very confusing setting but here, you will see that the gateway can be bridge (z) or gateway (n).
+In the bridge mode, the wifi AP will become a hotspot with access to your network.
 In case of gateway, you get an AP with his own IP range that will route to Internet or your network.
 I didn't want any security tunnel to 3th party networks, so took bridge.

-..* The Waveshare 16 channel relay
+* The Waveshare 16 channel relay
 You can't configure anything on this relay.
 You could try to make changes to the relay with the AT commands to for example change the slave "ID" on the RS485 bus.
 Default, this is "1" and in Home Assistant, you can see that I didn't had to put this ID as default is also "1".
 I didn't try what happens if other devices are added to the RS485 bus.

-..* Test if you can use the 16 channel relay
+* Test if you can use the 16 channel relay
 This is only possible from Windows with the [Modbus Poll] software.
 With this software, you can set the gateway details (IP and TCP port) and the number of channels.
 Put the mode on "1" or read and you can see the status of the relays.
 You can even change and if all is fine, you here a nice click on the relays.

 ![alt text](https://github.com/HenkUyttenhove/waveshare_modbus/blob/main/debug.png)

 ![alt text](https://github.com/HenkUyttenhove/waveshare_modbus/blob/main/debug2.png)

-..* The Nightmare -- sorry challenge with Home Assistant The only way I was able to get this working was thanks to a night of AI with Google Gemini and ChatGPT.
+* The Nightmare -- sorry challenge with Home Assistant The only way I was able to get this working was thanks to a night of AI with Google Gemini and ChatGPT.
 Google Gemini helpt a lot on the configuration.yaml but could solve the issue with the communication issues with modbus gateway.
 However, I knew that there was a solution as I was able to read and write to the 16 channel relay with Python. (code can be found on WaveShare portal with name Modbus_RTU_Relay_16CH_Code.zip)  Note that the code is build for serial RS485 communication, but you can easily convert this to TCP RTU. [see here](https://github.com/HenkUyttenhove/waveshare_modbus/blob/main/writecoils.py)

 The main problem with Home Assistant is that the default modbus module is not able to communicate correctly with the gateway.
 You could read but not write.
 Thanks to ChatGPT, I was able to find a way to directly test the connections without going through the UI.
 The trick is that you can execute actions directly from the developer tools and actions.
 Using the actions, I could read and write the relays.